 Step 11 – Click ‘Advanced’ at the bottom of the window (Optional)

-To use a TCP connection, type the 443 value for the ‘Use custom gateway port’ field.
+To use a TCP connection, open the respective OpenVPN configuration for TCP and enter the value of the TCP port from the OpenVPN configuration to the ‘Use custom gateway port’ field.

 For Cipher enter AES-256-CBC.